✏️ Updated on 2nd September 2022

 So what does the future of surfing landscape look like?

 Well, a lot of talk at the moment surrounds wave pools and artificial wave technology.
-Looking at the UK specifically, The Wave has just launched in Bristol and is the first inland wave pool in the northern hemisphere to use Wave Garden tech.
+Looking at the UK specifically, The Wave in Bristol is the first inland wave pool in the Northern Hemisphere to use Wave Garden’s Cove technology.

-The ability to create the perfect wave could improve surfing techniques not to mention increase participation if you live hundreds of miles away from the coast.
+The ability to create the perfect wave should improve surfing techniques much faster.
+Venues like The Wave should also increase participation for those who live hundreds of miles away from the coast.
+Both of these points should then increase the likelihood of producing some very special surfing talent here in the UK.

-The flip side to this argument of course is that if you take the waves out of the ocean are you really experiencing surfing?
-For a lot of people surfing is about being amongst nature, getting away from the artificial stuff.
+The flip side to this argument of course is that if you take the waves out of the ocean – are you really experiencing surfing?
+For a lot of people surfing is about being amongst nature and getting away from the artificial stuff.
+This is a super interesting debate and I’d love to hear your comments in the section below.

 Next read: ‘The Evolution of the Surfboard’